-- How do I fill out the Answer?
+- How do I fill out the Answer and Affirmative Defenses?

 - I have filled out the documents (Notice of Appearance and/or Answer).
 Now what?

-*This packet is not a substitute for actual representation by a lawyer.
-Try to talk to or hire a lawyer before answering papers.
+*This is not a substitute for a lawyer’s representation.
+Try to talk to or hire a lawyer before answering a lawsuit.